List of Lupin III characters

 The main cast of Lupin III, as drawn by Monkey Punch.
 Clockwise from upper right: Lupin, Jigen, Zenigata, Goemon, Fujiko.

-The Lupin the Third franchise created by Monkey Punch follows the crimes of Lupin III, grandson of gentleman thief Arsène Lupin.
-He is typically pursued across the globe by Inspector Koichi Zenigata, while often teaming up with the beautiful female thief Fujiko Mine, the skilled marksman Daisuke Jigen, and the modern-day samurai Goemon Ishikawa XIII.
+The Lupin the Third franchise created by Monkey Punch follows the crimes of thief Lupin III, the grandson of Arsène Lupin.
+He often teams up with the skilled marksman Daisuke Jigen, the beautiful female thief Fujiko Mine, and the modern-day samurai Goemon Ishikawa XIII, while typically pursued across the globe by Inspector Koichi Zenigata.

 Monkey Punch's original manga differs significantly in both characterization and content compared to most anime adaptations.
 While the manga features explicit depictions of sex and violence, anime iterations tend to be more family-friendly.

 Main characters

 Lupin III

 Lupin III (ルパン三世, Rupan Sansei) is the grandson of gentleman thief Arsène Lupin.
 He is the world's most wanted thief and a genius criminal mastermind.
 He is an expert in making schemes and plots to steal precious objects that are heavily guarded and seemingly impossible to be stolen.
 He sometimes appears incompetent, but mostly as a charade to catch his opponents off guard.
 While he has been arrested and thrown in jail on a number of occasions, he has always managed to break out.
 He also has a fondness for fancy gadgets from time to time.
 His infatuation with women, and Fujiko Mine in particular, is perhaps his biggest weakness, as it often lands him in undesirable situations.